ebsaral/ebsaral/Quotes.md

 A multi-dimensional thinking on `|0.t| ≈ 1, where t = ∞`: Explanation of universe spread over time as being a single organism divided in different parts as wholes.
 0 is an absorbing element and t is time spent in evolution.
 Every time frame spent far away from reaching infinity resets itself to zero…

-### "You are all born to be right but you are politically corrected."
+### "You are all born to be right but politically corrected."

 I don't even know when we lost our touch with nature thus each other.
 Let's focus on future as much as we can.